The Bullet cluster at its best: weighing stars, gas and dark matter

-We present a new detailed parametric strong lensing mass reconstruction of the ``Bullet Cluster'' (1E 0657-56) at z=0.296, based on new WFC3 and ACS HST imaging and VLT/FORS2 spectroscopy.
-The strong lensing constraints undergone deep revision, there are 14 (6 new and 8 previously known) multiply imaged systems, of which 3 have spectroscopically confirmed redshifts (including 2 newly measured).
-The reconstructed mass distribution includes explicitly for the first time the combination of 3 mass components: $i)$ the intra-cluster gas mass derived from X-ray observation, $ii)$ the cluster galaxies modeled by their Fundamental Plane (elliptical) and Tully-Fisher (spiral) scaling relations and $iii)$ dark matter.
-The best model has an average rms value of $0.158\arcsec$ between the predicted and measured image positions for the 14 multiple images considered.
-The derived mass model confirms the spacial offset between the X-ray gas and dark matter peaks.
-The galaxy halos to total mass fraction is found to be $f_{s}=11\pm5$\% for a total mass of $2.5\pm0.1 \times 10^{14} M_{\odot}$ within a 250 kpc radial aperture.
+\abstract {} {We present a new strong lensing mass reconstruction of the ``Bullet cluster'' (1E 0657-56) at z=0.296, based on WFC3 and ACS HST imaging and VLT/FORS2 spectroscopy.
+The strong lensing constraints underwent substantial revision compared to previously published analysis, there are now 14 (six new and eight previously known) multiply-imaged systems, of which three have spectroscopically confirmed redshifts (including one newly measured from this work).} {The reconstructed mass distribution explicitly included the combination of three mass components: $i)$ the intra-cluster gas mass derived from X-ray observation, $ii)$ the cluster galaxies modeled by their fundamental plane scaling relations and $iii)$ dark matter.} {The model that includes the intra-cluster gas is the one with the best Bayesian evidence.
+This model has a total RMS value of $0.158\arcsec$ between the predicted and measured image positions for the 14 multiple images considered.
+The proximity of the total RMS to resolution of HST/WFC3 and ACS (0.07-0.15" FWHM) demonstrates the excellent precision of our mass model.
+The derived mass model confirms the spatial offset between the X-ray gas and dark matter peaks.
+The fraction of the galaxy halos mass to total mass is found to be $f_{s}=11\pm5$\% for a total mass of $2.5\pm0.1 \times 10^{14} M_{\odot}$ within a 250 kpc radial aperture. } {}